philippinespire/fish_biodiversity/README.md

 ## Wrangle and Assemble Full Data Set

 1. Clone this repo to your computer
+2. Open RStudio
+    * make sure you are using R 4.2.1 and a 2022 version of R Studio
-2. Make sure you have all of the dependencies
+4. Make sure you have all of the dependencies and they are up to date 2022 versions
     ```r
     library(tidyverse)
     library(readxl)